-We spend a lot of time talking about the animals who suffer because of industrial animal agriculture.
+We spend a lot of time discussing the animals suffering from industrial animal agriculture.
 What we do not spend much time thinking about, however, is the human factor involved.

 It is easy to assume that the people in this industry are here because they want to be or have selected this career.
-While this may be the case in some instances, the truth is that many of the workers in this industry are only here because they feel that they have no other options available to them.
+While this may be the case in some instances, the truth is that many of the workers in this industry are only here because they feel they have no other options.

 Mental Costs of Working At A Slaughterhouse

-Daily, they look these gentle animals in the eye before taking their lives.
-Their noses are persistently filled with the stench of blood and feces and go home covered in blood.
+They look these gentle animals in the eye daily before taking their lives.
+The stench of blood and feces fills their noses persistently, and they go home covered in blood.
 Most workers bring three changes of clothes with them each day.
-They change clothes throughout the day and change into clean clothes before they leave at the end of the day but despite their best efforts, most carry this trauma home with them.
+They change clothes throughout the day and change into clean clothes before they leave at the end of the day, but despite their best efforts, most carry this trauma home with them.

 “A massive statistical analysis found that after controlling for many variables (including poverty and immigration,) counties with slaughterhouses have four times the national average of violent arrest, with significantly higher rates of alcoholism, domestic abuse, child abuse and suicide.”

 Yet they stay.
-Not because these people love their job, but because they believe this is the only job they can get.
-They see this job as the only way they can take care of their families.
+Not because these people love their job but because they believe this is the only job they can get.
+They see this job as the only way to care for their families.
 And they suffer in silence for fear of losing that job.
 The fear also extends to legal repercussions or even deportation.

 The meat-processing industry is widely known to hire undocumented workers who go unprotected by minimum wage laws or fair work standards.
 Also, “Ag-gag laws currently exist in six states, penalizing whistleblowers who investigate the day-to-day activities of industrial farms, including the recording, possession or distribution of photos, video and/or audio at a farm.”